WICG/webpackage/explainers/signed-exchange-alternate-link-explainer.md

 exchanges.

 ## Proposal
-While prefetching a HTML resource in signed exchange format:
+While prefetching an HTML resource in signed exchange format:

-1. Whent the UA detects a "preload" link HTTP header in the inner response, check whether matching “allowed-alt-sxg” link HTTP header in the inner response exists or not.
-(Note that if the allowed-alt-sxg link HTTP header has variants and variant-key attributes, the UA must execute the algorithm written in [HTTP Representation Variants](https://httpwg.org/http-extensions/draft-ietf-httpbis-variants.html) spec to find the matching header.)
+1. When the UA detects a "preload" link HTTP header in the inner response, check whether a matching “allowed-alt-sxg” link HTTP header in the inner response exists or not.
+(Note that multiple `allowed-alt-sxg` links can be present for the same preload if they include `variants` and `variant-key` attributes.
+In that case, the UA uses the algorithm written in
+[HTTP Representation Variants](https://httpwg.org/http-extensions/draft-ietf-httpbis-variants.html)
+spec to find the matching header.)
-1. If exists, check whether matching “alternate” link HTTP header in the outer response exists or not.
+1. If an `allowed-alt-sxg` link exists, check whether the signed exchange was served with a matching “alternate” link HTTP header.
-1. If exists, prefetches the matching signed exchange instead of prefetching the original resource URL.
+1. If the outer signed exchange did identify an alternate version of the subresource, prefetch the subresource signed exchange instead of prefetching the original resource URL.
 1. The prefetched signed exchange will be stored to the SignedExchangeCache of the Document.
 And it will be passed to the next Document and used while